 If you’ve used Facebook or LinkedIn recently you’ll be well aware of their remarketing capabilities.
 YouTube also gives B2B marketers an excellent opportunity to be placed in front of their target market and drive conversions.

 After talking up social, it’s important to note it’s only one piece of the puzzle.
 For instance, an email marketing welcome series in conjunction with relevant tripwire offers on social will often lead to more website traffic and sales than either email marketing or social media marketing in isolation.
-If you’re wondering what pairings could work for your business, check out some of the winning combinations Rocket has previously devised for its clients.
+If you're wondering what pairings could work for your business, check out some of the winning combinations Rocket has devised for its clients as a social media advertising agency.